 According to some scholars, work on the Abu Simbel Temple began around 1264 BC.
 This is based on the fact that the artwork decorating the interior of the Great Temple indicates that the monument was created to celebrate, to a certain extent, the victory of Ramesses II over the Hittites at the Battle of Kadesh in 1274 BC.
 Alternatively, the year 1244 BC has also been suggested as the year when the construction of the Abu Simbel Temple commenced.
 According to this hypothesis, the temple is located on the border with the conquered lands of Nubia, and thus was built following the military campaigns carried out by the pharaoh against the Nubians.

-The Holy Inner Sanctum
+Sun Shines into the Holy Inner Sanctum

 One of the most fascinating aspects of the Abu Simbel Temple is the inner sanctum of the Great Temple.
 In this sacred space, four statues can be found – Ra, Amun, Ptah, and Ramesses himself.
-The temple was built in such a way that twice a year, the 21 st of February and the 22 nd of October in present times, the Sun’s rays would find its way directly into the inner sanctum, and illuminate three of the statues .
+The temple was built in such a way that twice a year, the 21st of February and the 22nd of October in present times, the Sun’s rays would find their way directly into the inner sanctum and illuminate three of the statues .